phjeff319/libjeff/README.md

 Initially plan to provide the code for scientific branch

-# Please don't clone from the latest version as it is not a stable release.
-The latest stable version is the first commit.

 ## To install,
 1. clone the repository from Git.
 2. install all of the dependency (listed below)